xebia/aws-iac-analyzer/README.md

 [settings]
 public_load_balancer = True
 ```
 ⚠️ **Security Warning**: If you change the load balancer to be **internet-facing**, make sure to also define the Authentication Options as per below.
-Otherwise, the application and all its functionalities will be accessible directly through the internet without authentication.
+Otherwise, the application and all its functionalities will be accessible directly through the Internet without authentication.
 Proceed with caution and understand the security implications.

 ### Authentication Options

+> **Note:** Before enabling authentication, make sure you have a valid ACM certificate for the DNS domain name you plan to use for this application (pointing to the ALB).

 The application can be deployed with different authentication configurations managed via the config.ini file.

 **A. Default Deployment (No Authentication)**
 - HTTP listener only
 - Can be deployed as public or private ALB
-- Set in config.ini:
+- Example settings in config.ini:
   ```ini
   authentication = False
   auth_type = none